Dicklesworthstone/kissinger_undergraduate_thesis/kissinger_thesis.md

 The other representation of the unity of the Universe as the work of an omnipotent God, with the Law as merely an emanation of God's will discloses the typical reaction of the internal proletariat.
 The various tribal Gods of the subject internal proletariat tend to develop a standard type, for they are now all alike exposed to the oppression of the same human monarch.
 In the contest of the Gods of the internal proletariat the most exclusive God usually triumphs, for in his exclusiveness resides the proof of his living existence, and in his jealousy the certainty of maintaining an unimpaired identity.
 Thus Yahwe outran all competitors for the soul of the internal proletariat of the Hellenic world enabled Christianity to develop its apprehension of the unity of One True God into a Universal Church.[^to-47]

 On the plane of life Toynbee distinguishes the same incompatibility of reactions that the planes of behavior and feeling exhibited.
 Here, however, two pairs of violent and gentle response arise, each containing an antinomy of possible attitudes.
 Archaism and futurism constitute the violent pair.
 Archaism Toynbee defines as the attempt to remount the stream of time in the hope of attaining the happy condition of a happier period which now appears as the Golden Age.
 It operates in the same fields as promiscuity, Conduct, Art, Language and Religion.
 But while promiscuity reveals a spontaneous feeling resulting from the loss of style, archaism represents a conscious effort, strenuously pursued of recreating institutions of a happier time.
 In politics the reintroduction of the Roman censorship in 250 is paralleled by the veneration accorded to the English kingship.
 Archaism in art expresses itself in the neo-Gothic building style of the West, in the adoration by the Renaissance of the past.
 In the field of language a tour de force results.
-The frantic attempt to purge all words of foreign origin from
+The frantic attempt to purge all words of foreign origin from the language, does not take into account the complete interdependence of all Indo-European languages and constitutes the confession of a defeated soul.[^to-48]

 [^to-47]: Toynbee op. cit.
 Vol. VI. p.
 49.

-the language, does not take into account the complete interdependence of all Indo-European languages and constitutes the confession of a defeated soul.[^to-48]

 Archaism is doomed to futility.
 It fights against the "impetus of a life which it can never arrest"[^to-49] and attempts to re-achieve an irretrievable past.
 The frustration of the endeavor leads its practioners to resort to violence and thus hastens their defeat.
 When archaism has come to the full realization of its impotence an abrupt turn in direction occurs and the soul plunges into the equally hopeless, but more deeply meaningful way of Futurism.

 Where archaism attempts to remount the stream of Time, futurism rushes headlong in the opposite direction in its flight from an intolerable present.
 This attitude is even more contrary to human nature and consequently requires a tour de force of a still higher pitch.
 Futurism in the field of manners reveals itself in the adoption of outlandish dress and manners, of which Kemal Ataturk's and Peter the Great's reforms furnish Toynbee's outstanding examples.
 Its institutional manifestations proceed on the assumption that the organs of social life can be re-made by fiat.
 Thus Hitler rearranged the German administrative map and Peter the Great westernised Russia.[^to-50]

-Futurism "fares better than it has any right to expect".[^to-51]

-it constitutes the reaction of a transplanted internal proletariat, prevented forever from returning to its former state.
+Futurism "fares better than it has any right to expect".[^to-51] It constitutes the reaction of a transplanted internal proletariat, prevented forever from returning to its former state.
 Goaded into physical revolt by the dominant minority's oppression, it sets an apocalyptic vision before its eyes to take courage in the desperate enterprise.
 Its fulfillment will be nothing less than an inversion of the present order, a change of roles between the slaves and the masters.
 This was the Jewish reaction to the Roman and Persian occupations, the conjuring up of a Messiah who would transform the agony into bliss by the establishment of an Israeli Commonwealth.
 The mundane world remains the center of hope.<sup>1</sup> It took the catastrophic defeats of the Maccabees to teach Jewry the lesson of deeper spiritual insight, the recognition that the True Kingdom of God does not lie in this world.
 This intuition is transfiguration, the apprehension of the supra-mundane plane of reality.

 The practioneers of archaism and futurism appear on the scene as saviours with the time-machine.
 They arise in all classes of the disintegrating society.
 The external proletariat develops its savior-archaists who seek to return to the happy days before the civilization's impact and whose reaction is violence.
 The dominant minority also produces saviour-archaists.
 When they act in the field of foreign relations, their policy results in a fiasco, such as Justinian's attempt to revive the ghost of the Western Roman Empire.
 When they attempt to remedy social conditions they are disowned by their own class for the internal proletariat's loss has been the dominant minority's gain.
 These outlaw-saviours include frequently some of the noblest souls of the dominant minority.
 They are joyously received by the internal proletariat whose vague ideology attains form under their influence.
 The disappointment of the Internal Proletariat's futuristic hopes is given meaning by these outlaw saviours.
 The City of Destruction is transcended, the City of God brought into view.

 Archaism and Futurism reveal the pair of violent responses to the emptiness of life.
 Detachment and Transfiguration furnish the gentle variations in Toynbee's scheme.
 Just as the experience of the impracticability of futurism leads to self-transcendence, so the frustration of archaism issues in the Philosophy of Detachment.
 The sorrow of a disintegrating society is evaded by a withdrawal from life, a quest for salvation through meditation.
 It finds bliss in a willless resignation, an escape from existence in which Death appears as welcome oblivion.
 Detachment implies not only a rejection of life, but a love of its negation.
 As an intellectual achievement, Toynbee considers this philosophy imposing but its moral consequences are repulsive.
-For Detachment implies a purging of all passions,

-of pity and love as well as the baser emotions.
+For Detachment implies a purging of all passions, of pity and love as well as the baser emotions.

-The Stoic ideal of indifference to suffering, repeated in Budhism, involves the reason for the defeat of Detachment.
+The Stoic ideal of indifference to suffering, repeated in Buddhism, involves the reason for the defeat of Detachment.
 By appealing to the head to the exclusion of the heart the Philosopher tears asunder what God has joined together.
 For failing to divine this truth, the philosophy of Detachment is superseded by the mystery of Transfiguration.

 The Philosopher marked by a king represents Toynbee's conception of the creative personality of this attitude of life.
 The ambiguity of his position dooms the philosopher's endeavor.
 The universal state in which such individuals appear is the product of force and the sin of Violence ever haunts its steps.
 Even if the sword is temporarily sheathed, internal tensions will force its reappearance.
 Indeed the Platonic philosophy implies the necessity of the use of force.
 Though basing the republic on a recognition by everyone of the division of labor, Plato negates this lip service to popular consent by uniting the executive and the military.
 The philosopher's direct inspiration can reach but a few, leadership of a social organization must always rely on mimesis.
 The philosopher masked by a king can not provide the real saviour of society.
 By acting politically he trespasses on the king's proper field of ruthless deeds, while the king stultifies himself in attempting to practice Detachment.
 His acts of violence turns him into a Saviour with the Sword.
 Detachment offers no ultimate solution to the schism in the soul and only transfiguration remains, the experience which contains the true meaning of history.

 When the soul's quest for relief from the tensions of disintegration has been stymied at every turn, there emerges a deeper level of historical existence, the recognition of the Kingdom of God.<sup>1</sup> Christ Crucified, will always constitute a stumbling block for futurists, because He offers no guarantee of material reward.
 He will remain foolishness for the philosophers who can not grasp the reason for a return to the world after such a hard-won withdrawal.
 The Kingdom of God, of which Christ Crucified is King, nevertheless has meaning, though its dimensions are not commensurable with any mundane criterion.
 It exists in this world though not of it, extending into Eternity and the Infinite, in a supra-mundene, spiritual sense.<sup>2</sup>

 The connecting link between the two planes is Christ Jesus, exhibiting both a divine and a human nature.
 Yet how can these two natures be present in a single person?
 Toynbee assumes that the accessibility of the Divine essence depends on the possession of a faculty common to God and Man.
 Since love is man's noblest faculty, its absence in God, would make Him a spiritually inferior being (quod ad absurdum).
-Thus the very emotion which

-the philosophers attempt to excoriate guarantees the realization of God's purposes.
+Thus the very emotion which the philosophers attempt to excoriate guarantees the realization of God's purposes.
 Love, flowing from God to Man and evoking an answering response that on earth runs in the channel of a feeling of brotherhood constitutes the essence of transfiguration, the assurance of the supra-mundane plane.[^1670-1]

 The Kingdom of God contains the hope for salvation from the schism in the soul, the sole condition for inward peace.
 The only Saviour whose claims Toynbee considers of eternal validity is the God Incarnate in Man.[^1670-2] He arises in all civilizations, though in various guises.
 In the Hellenic world He first appeared as a blind Necessity which offered the no hope and found no lasting acceptance.
 The demi-god who endures human suffering reveals a profounder understanding.
 But the longing of humanity has concentrated on the God who appears as a Man, on the Fatherhood of God, whose love was so great that He sacrificed His son to give blessedness to his own.[^1670-3] For salvation can only be attained by suffering and the Saviour-God must experience the depths of human agony.
 This represents the symbolism of Heracles and Orpheus, of Tamus and Osiris, of Attis and Christ.
 Yet Toynbee applies a final criterion.
 Though all these gods suffered on behalf of humanity the ultimate merit of the sacrifice resides in the spirit in which it was endured.
 Of all the Gods-Incarnate-in-Man only Christ meets this test.
 His death is not suffered in resignation or in sadness but reveals that transcendental Love with which God loves this world, "so that whosoever believeth in Him should not perish but have everlasting life".